gumyr/build123d/docs/tutorial_selectors.rst

 ***********************************

-The next set of features in this design will be created on the top of the cylinder and be described by a planar sketch (``BuildSketch`` is the tool for drawing on planar surfaces) , so we'll create a sketch centered on the top of the cylinder.
+The next set of features in this design will be created on the top of the cylinder and be described by a planar sketch (:class:`~build_sketch.BuildSketch` is the tool for drawing on planar surfaces) , so we'll create a sketch centered on the top of the cylinder.
 To locate this sketch we'll use the cylinder's top Face as shown here:

 .. literalinclude:: selector_example.py
+    :start-after: [Code]
+    :end-before: [End]
-    :lines: 27,30-33
+    :lines: 1-6
-    :emphasize-lines: 5
+    :emphasize-lines: 6

 Here we're using selectors to find that top Face - let's break down ``example.faces().sort_by(Axis.Z)[-1]``: